stat545ubc-2023/Bog-Soil-Fluxes/README.md

 `rsconnect folder`: contains a .dcf file presenting the specific information of the shinyapps.io online app I created.

-`Readme. md`: This readme file gives you information on the repository and the designation of the shiny app.
+`Readme.md`: This readme file gives you information on the repository and the designation of the shiny app.